 Due to their Perceiving trait, INFPs and ESFPs tend to be naturally accepting of new situations.
 They are adaptable personalities who tend to crave unexpected experiences and appreciate positive change.

-INFPs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should avoid expressing themselves too conceptually around ESFPs, while ESFPs should avoid focusing too much on the specifics of a situation around INFPs.

-INFPs and ESFPs can encourage and motivate each other in their personal and professional lives.
+INFP and ESFP types can encourage and motivate each other in their personal and professional lives.

 INFPs can motivate ESFPs by spending time with them in an artistic space, while ESFPs can encourage INFPs by giving them space to recharge.